ethanshahzad/ValorantEsports_ML_Project/README.md

 - Run **vlrScraper.py** in the scraper folder to fetch data from the most recent completed matches.
   - This generates a `dataset.csv` file.
 - Move `dataset.csv` to the `models/` and `LLM model/` folders.
+  - For `LLM model/`, run LLMFeatureGrab.py to generate the GPT confidence column, then merge it with `dataset.csv` to produce `dataset_updated.csv`.
-- Begin the classification process in each folder by running its respective py file.
+- Run the respective Python file in each folder to start the classification process.

 ## Conclusion:
 After finalizing optimizations, 70% accuracy was achieved (accuracy may vary depending on random split).
 While these results are promising, there is potential to improve the model further, such as by incorporating head-to-head matchups.
 Contributions are welcome!